o3de/o3de.org/content/docs/userguide/waf-using-module.md

+description: ' Create a custom build module in the &ALYlong; Waf build system. '
+slug: waf-using-module
+title: Adding a Build Module
+---
 # Adding a Build Module<a name="waf-using-module"></a>

 You can create a custom build module in the Lumberyard Waf build system\.
 You can use predefined build modules to add any shared library or plugin into the Lumberyard engine SDK\.